History of Nelly Korda in Timeline

 2024: Solheim Cup Victory

-In 2024, Nelly Korda represented the United States and won the Solheim Cup.
+In 2024, Nelly Korda represented the United States at the Solheim Cup and won.

 2024: Chevron Championship Victory

-In 2024, Nelly Korda secured her fifth consecutive victory and her second major title at the Chevron Championship, scoring a 275 (−13).
+In 2024, Nelly Korda secured her fifth consecutive victory, claiming her second major title at the Chevron Championship.

-2024: Mizuho Americas Open Win and The Annika Win
+2024: Mizuho Americas Open and The Annika Wins

-In 2024, Nelly Korda won the Mizuho Americas Open and The Annika, claiming her seventh 2024 LPGA title.
+In 2024, Nelly Korda won the Mizuho Americas Open and The Annika, claiming her seventh LPGA title of the year.

 In 2025, Nelly Korda finished T2nd at the U.S. Women's Open, two-strokes behind Maja Stark at Erin Hills.